chlyNiklas/ThePushUps.Club/README.md

 ### Promote Health

 20 push-ups is just a suggestion.
-A different number of push-ups or equivalent exercises (e.g., pull-ups, squats, crunches, planks, etc.) are welcome — if you're brave enough to create a comparison table, submit a pull request.
-The founders admit to lacking the required nerdiness and/or motivation.
+A different number of push-ups or equivalent exercises (e.g., pull-ups, squats, crunches, planks, etc.) are welcome — if you're brave enough to extend the comparison table, submit a pull request.
+The founders admit to lack in the required nerdiness and/or motivation, in contrast to some nerdier contributors.

 |  exercise  |   duration / repetitions [^1] |
 | ---------- | ----------------------------- |